 The devices convert 0V to 2.5V unipolar inputs differentially.
-The absolute voltage swing for $+A{IN}$ and $-A{IN}$ extends from ground to the supply voltage.
+The absolute voltage swing for A{IN}^+ and A{IN}^- extends from ground to the supply voltage.

-The serial interface sends out the conversion results during the 16 clock cycles following CONV↑ for compatibility with standard serial interfaces.
-If two additional clock cycles for acquisition time are allowed after the data stream in between conversions, the full sampling rate of 2.8Msps can be achieved with a 50.4MHz clock.
+The serial interface sends out the conversion results during the 16 clock cycles following a CONV rising edge for compatibility with standard serial interfaces.
+If two additional clock cycles for acquisition time are allowed after the data stream in between conversions, the full sampling rate of 3.5Msps can be achieved with a 63MHz clock.

-17, LTC and LT are registered trademarks of Linear Technology Corporation.
+(T), LT, LTC and LTM are registered trademarks of Linear Technology Corporation.
+All other trademarks are the property of their respective owners.